OCA/sale-workflow/sales_team_security/README.rst

 mentioned before will be filtered out to have only those belonging to the teams the user belongs to.

-This is complementary to the Sales level access, but sometimes can be incoherent depending on the combination chosen.
-If you chose "See Own Leads" on *Sales* section, marking on unmarking the sales team check will be irrelevant, because the most restricting level, which the sales one, will prevail.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot